bmaia/cross-utils/mips/mips_toolchain/README.md

 make
 ```

 Now go to the **bin/packages/mips_24kc/base/** directory and check the newly created .ipk package.
-If you want to
+If you want to use the standalone binaries, just extract the ipk using tar:

 ```bash
 $ cd bin/packages/mips_24kc/base/